Coastal and Marine Habitats

 Sea-level Rise

-Any infrastructure project, including the development of offshore wind farms, can have impacts on the immediate environment.
-Areas of impact can include estuaries and coastal habitats, the seafloor, and the water column.
+Any infrastructure project, including offshore wind development, can impact the surrounding environment.
+Affected areas may include estuaries, coastal habitats, the seafloor, and the water column..

 Estuarine and Coastal